Sirui-Xu/InterMimic/README.md

   sh scripts/test_student.sh
   ```

+Alternatively, you may try one of our pre-trained [checkpoints](https://drive.google.com/file/d/1GNFOjBRmiIIxYtfnG9WvK4fELKnDWroR/view?usp=sharing)

 ## 📝 TODO List
 - [x] Release inference demo for the teacher policy
 - [x] Add support for Unitree-G1 with dexterous robot hands